tornikeo/tornikeo.github.io/_projects/cosine_greedy.md

 ---

 ## Intro
 Metabolomics is a scientific field that is suffering from success.
 This field of bioinformatics enjoys access to vast quantities of high-quality, publicly available mass spectral data.
-And this is exactly the problem.
-The size of the available data makes search a real slog, even for the best systems.
-Fortunately, there's something very special about the search: The core algorithm is embarrassingly parallel.
+And this is exactly the problem: the size of the available data makes search a real slog, even for the best systems.
+Fortunately, there's something very special about the search: the core algorithm is embarrassingly parallel.
 We exploited this property to make search **1700x** faster using NVIDIA GPUs.
 We also wrote a [paper](https://doi.org/10.1093/bioinformatics/btaf081) about it and [open-sourced the code](https://github.com/PangeAI/simms).

 If you want to learn more about this field, check out "Mass Spectrometry: Principles and Applications" by Hoffmann and Stroobant.
 I'll instead jump straight into the computational algorithm.